kedwards0107/Halloween_2019/README.md

 As you can see in the google sheet, we tracked the popularity of the candy, when it was chosen, number of trick-or-treaters within 5 minute intervals, and looked for trends.
 It was great to see the interest the kids had in this gadget and after 124 trick-or-treaters there was a clear preference for sour patch kids.

-Credit and thanks for how to link Python to google sheets goes to "Tech with Tim - Python Google Sheets API Tutorial - 2019" youtube video- https://www.youtube.com/watch?v=cnPlKLEGR7E&list=LLQ9okj1k2C-JgQ5nJuMXRaA&index=17&t=372s
+Credit and thanks for how to link Python to Google Sheets goes to "Tech with Tim - Python Google Sheets API Tutorial - 2019" youtube video- https://www.youtube.com/watch?v=cnPlKLEGR7E&list=LLQ9okj1k2C-JgQ5nJuMXRaA&index=17&t=372s